powsybl/.github/SECURITY.md

 ### Be harmless on user environment

-The PowSyBl code is executed on users' environments.
+The PowSyBl code is executed in users' environments.
 Using the PowSyBl code must not cause damage to the users' environments.

 ### Be safe with user data